niccdias/markdown-cv/index.md

 ## Education

-`Present`
-Ph.D. in Political Communication, University of Pennsylvania
+`Present` **Ph.D. in Political Communication, University of Pennsylvania**

-*Joint program between the Political Science Department and the Annenberg School for Communication*
+Joint program between the Political Science Department and the Annenberg School for Communication*

-*Advisors: Yphtach Lelkes and Matthew S. Levendusky*
+Advisors: Yphtach Lelkes and Matthew S. Levendusky*

-`2017`

-M.S. in Journalism

-`2015`
+`2017` **M.S. in Journalism, Columbia University**

+Master's Project: “Companies, countries still violating UN shipping sanctions against North Korea”

+Advisor: Jonathan Stray

+Concentration in computational and data journalism

+Graduated with Honors

-B.A. in Psychology and Communication
+`2015` **B.A. in Psychology and Communication, University of California, Davis**

+Honors Thesis: “Resolving adult attachment theory and relational dialectics: Is the need for independence always present?”

+Advisor: Catherine Puckering

+Graduated with Highest Honors

+Accepted into University Honors Program

+Dean’s Honor List for 8 quarters

+Phi Beta Kappa and Phi Kappa Phi

 ## Awards & Funding